acyeh-lab/microbes/16S_database/readme.md

 - For mass download (point to output folder, with input argument including organisim=$1, output directory=$2, and refrence=$3 if want reference genome):
   - download_ncbi_datasets.py (sh) -> unpack_ncbi_dataset_16S.py (sh) (This unpacks both 16S and 23S rRNA)
   - download_ncbi_datasets.py (sh) -> unpack_ncbi_dataset.py (sh)
+- To find shared regions (e.g. for 16s) for a group of strains: can used script "find_shared_regions.py".
+First load the appropriate environment module though.
+Note that this function allows you to specify sequence length (minimum 'k'), minimum fraction of overlap (e.g. 1.0 for full match across ALL strains), and a reference file (ideally use type reference strain per NCBI).
+We did it this way rather than having no reference file to make labeling easier (can specific start/stop), and we also tried using a randon reference file which made no difference).
+  - "python find_shared_regions.py  /fh/fast/hill_g/Albert/Collaboration-Microbiome/NCBI/Streptococcus_salivarius/16S_rRNA/   -k 35   --min-fraction 1.0   --ref-file GCF_000253315.1.fasta   -o /fh/fast/hill_g/Albert/Collaboration-Microbiome/NCBI/Streptococcus_salivarius/16S_rRNA/S_salivarius16S_ref.tsv"

 -------------------------------------------------------------
 # Approach below is outdated